qgis/QGIS-Enhancement-Proposals/QEP-Unit-Tests-Critical-Classes.rst

 This QEP describes a middle-ground approach to requiring compulsory unit tests for certain areas of the codebase without placing too much additional burden on developers.

+It is based on a well-defined minimal required test suite, and does not prevent developers from writing additional tests or requiring tests for classes not covered by this QEP.

 2. Proposal
 -------------